MY ESWRA LOGIN

 3.1 Required

 The lecture halls and meeting rooms need to be of appropriate size and number.
-One main conference hall with capacity for 500+ people is essential, along with rooms to accommodate at least 10 parallel oral paper or symposium sessions for up to 50 people each.
+One main conference hall with capacity for 500+ people is essential, along with rooms to accommodate at least 15 parallel oral paper or symposium sessions for up to 50 people each.

 All rooms must be physically accessible and of good overall standard.
 Access for those with other requirements such as a hearing loop or specific mobility support - needs should also be available when requested.

 An appropriate venue for the ECSWR dinner needs to be considered at an early stage.
-The local organisational committee needs to ensure that the venue can accommodate at least two thirds of the participants.
+The local organising committee needs to ensure that the venue can accommodate at least two thirds of the participants.

 Supplementary room requirements